Land Rover LR2 Insurance Rates

 | Wyoming | $962 | -$116 | -10.8% |

-Using high physical damage deductibles can reduce rates by up to $300 a year, while increasing your policy's liability limits will push rates upward.
-Changing from a 50/100 limit to a 250/500 limit will cost as much as $426 extra every year.
+Using high physical damage deductibles could save up to $300 annually, while buying higher liability limits will increase premiums.
+Going from a 50/100 limit to a 250/500 limit will cost as much as $426 extra every year.
 View Rates by Deductible or Liability Limit

-If you like to drive fast or tend to cause accidents, you are likely paying anywhere from $1,300 to $1,800 in extra premium per year, depending on your age.
-High-risk driver insurance is expensive and can cost around 42% to 134% more than a normal policy.
+If you like to drive fast or tend to cause accidents, you could be paying $1,300 to $1,800 in extra premium per year, depending on your age.
+A high-risk auto insurance policy can cost from 42% to 134% more than a normal policy.
 View High Risk Driver Rates

 Insurance Rates by Trim Level and Model Year